Skip to content

 Yet, if inflation is down, why aren’t consumers spending as they once did?
 There are several theories.
 First, many families have now run through most of their COVID-era savings.
 Second, though employees have made significant wage gains over the past few years, these increases have failed to keep pace with inflation, leaving more than 60% of U.S. households with little left over after paying monthly bills.
 The U.S. economy is also experiencing slower job growth and certain industries have seen company-wide layoffs, which means many Americans are carefully holding onto the savings they do have, just in case they find themselves unemployed.

 Another theory is that consumers just need time to adjust to higher prices.
-It’s called “inflation overhang”, and despite the Fed reining in inflation to its 2.5% target, this stubborn consumer sentiment can sometimes take months, or even years, to dissipate, acting as a drag on sales across industries.
+It’s called “inflation overhang”, and despite the Fed reining in inflation to within its 2-2.5% target, this stubborn consumer sentiment can sometimes take months, or even years, to dissipate, acting as a drag on sales across industries.
 In fact, nearly one third of Americans say they have cut back on spending due to “concerns over the economy “and will be delaying at least one major purchase in the next year.

 The Bid to Win Back Consumers